The Octagon, Dunedin: Since the 1890s

-Renovation
+1980s renovation

 During the late 1980s, the Dunedin City Council commissioned consultants with a view to substantially renovating The Octagon area.
-The initial proposals included the closure of several sections of road around and within The Octagon, again resulting in public protest, and in the end the renovations went ahead without any road closures.
+The initial proposals included the closure of several sections of road around and within The Octagon, again resulting in public protest, and in the end, the renovations went ahead without any road closures.

 The "new look" Octagon was in many ways an "old look", with covered walkways and Edwardian-style streetlights and fittings giving an antique look to the central city.
 This was designed to complement the many late Victorian and Edwardian buildings which surround The Octagon.

-The Improvements also included the paving of a plaza area in the lower Octagon (an area now regularly used for street performances and markets).
+The improvements also included the paving of a plaza area in the lower Octagon (an area now regularly used for street performances and markets).
 The renovation of The Octagon, and particularly the addition of a plaza area, has seen an increase in al fresco dining in The Octagon, which is now a major hub for Dunedin's restaurant and cafe culture.

 Renovation of The Octagon also saw the installation of two walks featuring large plaques embedded in the paving.
 The larger of these, the Dunedin Writers' Walk, features plaques inscribed with words from notable Dunedin writers and words about Dunedin by famous visiting writers.
 This walk extends around much of the upper Octagon.
 A second, smaller, walk along the central carriageway of The Octagon features plaques dedicated to Dunedin-born or -based Olympic medallists.